csterritt/static-uploader/README.md

 This program takes a directory and a bucket (in an S3-compatible storage facility) and uploads the files below that directory to the bucket.
-Any files that are found in the bucket whose name does not match a file under the directory is removed.
+Any files that are found in the bucket whose name does not match a file under the directory are removed.
 Any files that are the same name from the last upload are replaced with the (possibly new) file.